Frequently Asked Questions

 If the tuition is for dual credit one-semester courses, then the deposit and tuition should be paid in accordance with Excelsior Classes’ timeline (see above).
 Dual enrollment students will also enroll with LETU, paying $90 per credit hour for the class.
 Dual credit fees will be billed by LETU and are payable directly to them.
 If you have questions, please email email@example.com.

 What is the refund policy for family registration, classes, and independent study?

-Prior to registering, please make sure you have read the class description(s), completed any required placement exams (for math or foreign language), and are familiar with our refund policies articulated below.
+Prior to registering, please make sure you have read the class description(s), have met the prerequisites for the course, and have completed any required placement exams (for math or foreign language).
+We ask that you become familiar with our refund policies articulated below.

 Math placement exams are required for students; if you register for a math course prior to receiving teacher feedback and decide to withdraw from the course, the deposit remains non-refundable.
 The deposit is transferable to another math course or another course for the current school year.

 If your student has special learning needs, please communicate with the teacher prior to enrolling to ensure the course will be a proper fit.

 The family registration is nonrefundable as is the deposit paid to Excelsior Classes for classes and studies.
 When a family registers, we take the commitment seriously as the spot is reserved for that student and may prevent others from registering.

 Beginning November 2019, if payments to teachers are made by electronic means (PayPal, Zelle, etc.) and a parent decides to drop a course within the timeframes above, any service fees charged by the merchant third-party service provider will not be included in the refund from the teacher.
 If the class is canceled due to the minimum not being met, you will receive a full refund for the class.